 Thien Mu Pagoda (Chua Thien Mu) is one of the top attractions in Hue.
 It is the tallest religious building in Vietnam, located on the Ha Khe Hill at the east side of Perfume River.

-This 7 stories pagoda was built by the first Nguyen Lord in 1601 following a prophecy by Thien Mu, a celestial lady.
+This 7-story pagoda was built by the first Nguyen Lord in 1601 following a prophecy by Thien Mu, a celestial lady.
 It was also named Pagoda of the Celestial Lady.
-The pagoda and its buildings were severely destroyed by a cyclone in 1904, but it has never reconstructed to its origin.
+The pagoda and its buildings were severely destroyed by a cyclone in 1904, and it has never restored to its origin.

-This pagoda is at Kim Long, Hương Long, tp.
-Huế, Thừa Thiên Hue and opens 24 hours with no entrance fee.
+Address: Kim Long, Hương Long, tp.
+Huế, Thừa Thiên Hue

-Dong Ba Market is a local market at the east of the Citadel on the north bank of Perfume River.
-It does not draw much tourist attention but this maze of stalls had got me to wander around, giving it a perfect spot to see local life.
+Dong Ba Market is a local market located on the north bank of Perfume River.
+It does not draw much tourist attention, but this maze of stalls had got me to wander around, giving it a perfect spot to see local life.

 You can find everything to anything, from t-shirts to shoes, souvenirs to handicrafts and great Vietnamese food.

-This market is at Trần Hưng Đạo, Phú Hòa, tp.
-Huế, Thừa Thiên Huế and opens daily from 6 a.m. to 10 p.m.
+Address: Trần Hưng Đạo, Phú Hòa, tp.
+Huế, Thừa Thiên Huế

 Other Places to See in Hue